D2D Fund Board of Directors

 Lisa Mensah is an expert in using financial tools to improve the economic security of the working poor.
 At IFS, Ms. Mensah leads an advisory board of corporate executives and experts to explore financial products that build wealth from birth to retirement for America’s working families.
 Ms. Mensah began her career in commercial banking at Citibank prior to working 13 years with the Ford Foundation.
 Serving as Deputy Director of Economic Development for the organization, Ms. Mensah led the Foundation’s work in microfinance and women’s economic development, and became the leading national funder of individual development accounts.
 Ms. Mensah holds an M.A. from the Paul H. Nitze School of Advanced International Studies of The Johns Hopkins University and a B.A. from Harvard University.

-Evelyn Stark is a Senior Program Officer in the Financial Services for the Poor team in the Global Development Program at the Bill & Melinda Gates Foundation.
+Evelyn Stark is the Assistant Vice President for Financial Inclusion at the Metlife Foundation.
+She was previously a Senior Program Officer in the Financial Services for the Poor team in the Global Development Program at the Bill & Melinda Gates Foundation.
 Her work is focused on product design and innovations that increase the relevance of financial services for poor people and lead to greater financial inclusion.
 After working for many years in US banks and non-bank financial institutions managing special asset portfolios (i.e., failed commercial real estate loans), Evelyn spent six years in the microfinance field in Uganda.
 In 2003, she returned to the US, where she worked with USAID in the office of Microenterprise Development, concentrating on products and services to extend outreach to underserved populations in Sub-Saharan Africa, the Middle East and North Africa.
 She then worked at CGAP on its Expanding Access project before joining the Bill & Melinda Gates Foundation in late 2008.
 Evelyn holds a B.A. in International Relations and Economics from Bucknell University.

 Peter Tufano is the co-founder and Chairman of D2D Fund, Inc. After 22 years on the faculty of Harvard Business School, most recently as the Sylvan C. Coleman Professor of Financial Management, Peter is now Dean of the University of Oxford's Saïd Business School.
 Peter’s research is in the field of consumer finance, mutual funds, and financial engineering.
 His work in consumer finance ranges from field experiments, large scale empirical projects, clinical research, and course development (including a joint MBA-JD offering with fellow board member Howell Jackson).
 Peter is a Research Associate at the National Bureau for Economic Research, serves on the FDIC’s Advisory Committee on Economic Inclusion, sits on the board of the Global Association of Risk Professionals (GARP), and frequently consults to businesses and governments.
 Peter earned his Ph.D. in Business Economics from Harvard University, his M.B.A. from Harvard Business School with high distinction as a Baker Scholar, and his B.A. degree in economics, summa cum laude, from Harvard College.